 Working with Barclays, we identified the stories with the most tangible and demonstrable human impact.
 Wherever possible, these stories were told from the customers' perspective, not that of the bank.

-Blind stand-up comedian Chris McCausland introducing Barclays’ new audio cash machines for blind and partially sighted people.
+The first batch of eleven films included blind stand-up comedian Chris McCausland introducing Barclays’ new audio cash machines for blind and partially sighted people.

-The experiences of Barney, a Barclays Branch Manager, who spends an uncomfortable day in an “age suit” that simulates the physical restrictions and difficulties of being elderly or infirm, to research branch accessibility for older customers.
+We share the experiences of Barney, a Barclays Branch Manager, who spends an uncomfortable day in an “age suit” that simulates the physical restrictions and difficulties of being elderly or infirm, to research branch accessibility for older customers.